kvarak/dnd/docs/_Rules/husregler.md

   **Make camp**: Take off your gear and set up camp.

-- ### <a class="internal-link" name="internal-TheNightRest">The Night Rest</a>
+- ### <a class="internal-link" name="internal-TheNightRest">4.
+The Night Rest</a>
   The night is dark and full of terrors, an unwelcoming to travelers.
 Travel is very difficult and it's easy to get lost, so get some sleep and recover your energy for tomorrow.
-See the section about what happens during <a href="#internal-rest">Resting</a> and <a href="#longRest">Activities</a> you can perform during the long rest.
+See <a href="rest.html">Resting</a> on the resting rules and what activities you can perform during the long rest.

 - ### <a class="internal-link" name="internal-RolesDuringTravel">Roles During Travel</a>
   There are three main responsibilities when travelling: guide, forager and lookout.
 A person can only lead or assist one role per day, and any role not taken will automatically fail any related rolls.